input-output-hk/marlowe-doc/docs/development/runtime-protocol-reference.md

 Marlowe Runtime is the application backend for managing Marlowe contracts on the Cardano blockchain.
 The term "Runtime" refers to the whole system, its components and sub-components.
-The Runtime and its protocols and sub-protocols communicate with one another to enable the Runtime's core functions, which are discovering and querying on-chain Marlowe contracts, and creating Marlowe transactions.
+The Runtime and its protocols and sub-protocols communicate with one another to enable the Runtime core functions, which are discovering and querying on-chain Marlowe contracts, and creating Marlowe transactions.

 The Marlowe Runtime protocol enables communicating with the Runtime directly.